Destroyer795/Netwatchpy-package/docs/usage.md

     *   **Shaded Block (░):** Represents **Upload** traffic.

+*   **Peak Hour:** Highlighted with a (PEAK) marker to show when you used the most data.

 *   **Total:** The text on the far right shows the exact data transferred during that hour.

 > **Tip:** The graph does not auto-refresh to save resources.
-Press r whenever you want to see the latest bars.
+Press r whenever you want to see the latest data and statistics.